 - Training and Technical Assistance: OVR and BSE will provide consultation and technical assistance to LEAs that will assist in the planning and transition of all students with disabilities who are eligible or potentially eligible from school to post-school activities, including employment.
-OVR will develop and provide common training and professional development opportunities to improve transition and employment results for youth. - Planning and Coordination: OVR and BSE will collaborate in the development of a work group (Pre-Employment Transition Activities Task Force) that targets the improvement of transition to employment outcomes in integrated, community settings for students with disabilities.
+OVR will develop and provide common training and professional development opportunities to improve transition and employment results for youth. - Planning and Coordination: OVR and BSE will collaborate with PA Statewide Family and Youth representatives in the development of a work group (PreEmployment Transition Activities Task Force) that targets the improvement of transition to employment outcomes in integrated, community settings for students with disabilities.
 This task force will also explore and identify pre-employment transition services and transition-related services (work-based learning, internships, apprenticeships, dual enrollment programs, industry recognized credential programs, and college programs).
-Further, OVR and BSE will work collaboratively to coordinate with and engage employers on preemployment transition services for students with disabilities and transition services for youth with disabilities. - OVR and BSE will continue to collaborate and lead in the PA Secondary Transition Community of Practice and related State Leadership Team. - Data Sharing: OVR and BSE will share data, within the bounds of applicable law, of potentially eligible and eligible students with disabilities regarding transition services and outcomes.
+Further, OVR and BSE will work collaboratively to coordinate with and engage employers on pre-employment transition services for students with disabilities and transition services for youth with disabilities with the goal of preparing students for and securing competitive integrated employment.

-- OVR and BSE will post this MOU and provide training and technical assistance to VR and Education staff at the state and local level that is recorded and archived on their respective websites. - OVR and BSE will minimize redundant services and maximize resources in both systems. - OVR and BSE will provide a copy of this MOU to the following key stakeholders: - all LEA superintendents or chief school administrators; - all directors of special education; - all OVR District Administrators; - the DLI Office of Developmental Programs; - Pennsylvania Rehabilitation Council (PaRC); - State Board of Vocational Rehabilitation; - Client Assistance Program (CAP); and - other entities as identified. - OVR and BSE will develop and distribute notices, memorandums, and other information regarding transition to key stakeholders. - Transition Services/Accommodations: OVR and BSE will identify and disseminate information about pre-employment transition services and transition services, accommodations, employment services, effective practices/strategies that create positive employment outcomes to program staff, partners, families, individuals, employers, and public and private stakeholders. - Assistive Technology (AT): BSE will work with OVR on identifying the AT needs of students eligible for OVR services. - OVR and BSE will encourage students with disabilities to gain targeted skills necessary to compete in the workforce through specialized technical education programs, trade schools, pre-apprenticeships/apprenticeships, industry-based skills trainings, and internships. - OVR and BSE will investigate additional funding sources for high school students with disabilities, such as statewide WIOA Title I programs for supplemental assistance through individual training accounts.
+- OVR and BSE will continue to collaborate and lead in the PA Secondary Transition Community of Practice and related State Leadership Team. - Data Sharing: OVR and BSE will share data, within the bounds of applicable law, of potentially eligible and eligible students with disabilities regarding transition services and outcomes. - OVR and BSE will post this MOU on their respective websites and provide training and technical assistance to VR and Education staff at the state and local level that is recorded and archived on their respective websites. - OVR and BSE will provide relevant training and technical assistance to minimize redundant services and maximize resources in both systems. - OVR and BSE will provide a copy of this MOU to the following key stakeholders: - all LEA superintendents or chief school administrators; - all directors of special education; - all OVR District Administrators; - the DLI Office of Developmental Programs; - Pennsylvania Rehabilitation Council (PaRC); - State Board of Vocational Rehabilitation; - Right to Education State Task force and Local task forces; - Client Assistance Program (CAP); and - other entities as identified and/or requested. - OVR and BSE will develop and distribute notices, memorandums, and other information regarding transition to key stakeholders. - Transition Services/Accommodations: OVR and BSE will identify and disseminate information about pre-employment transition services and transition services, accommodations, employment services, effective

+- practices/strategies that create positive employment outcomes to program staff, partners, families, individuals, employers, and public and private stakeholders. - Assistive Technology (AT): BSE will work with OVR on identifying the AT needs of students eligible for OVR services. - OVR and BSE will encourage students with disabilities to gain targeted skills necessary to compete in the workforce through specialized technical education programs, trade schools, pre-apprenticeships/apprenticeships, industry-based skills trainings, and internships. - OVR and BSE will investigate and/or identify, if possible, additional funding sources for high school students with disabilities, such as statewide WIOA Title I programs for supplemental assistance through individual training accounts.

-5. Limitations on Subminimum Wage and Documentation Requirements under Section 511
+5. Limitations on Subminimum Wage and Documentation Requirements under Section 511.